ipadkid358/personal-tweaks/readMe.md

 ADDITIONAL_CFLAGS = -DTHEOS_LEAN_AND_MEAN # see https://github.com/theos/theos/releases/tag/2.4
 ```

-When compiling, I require `FINALPACKAGE=1` to be passed for final builds
+When compiling, I also pass `FINALPACKAGE=1` for final builds

 ### Why does this repo exist?